 Although the appraiser is not qualified to detect environmental hazards, the property site visit revealed no readily apparent spills, stains, unusual odors, evidence of buried fuel tanks, or other items of significant environmental concern that would prompt the typical person to request a third-party environmental site assessment.
-The client is advised to enlist the services of an environmental risk specialist relative to the environmental concerns.
+The client is advised to enlist the services of an environmental risk specialist relative to the environmental condition of the property or possible environmental concerns.